geongeorge/i-hate-regex/README.md

         "id": "username",
         "title": "username",
         "tagline": "match a username",
-        "firstdescr": "Alphanumeric string that may include _ and - having a length of 3 to 16 characters.", "seconddescr": "This expression can be used to find or validate a username field.
-You may edit the regex to your liking for number of characters and/or types of values", "regex": "^[a-z0-9_-]{3,15}$",
+        "description": "Alphanumeric string that may include _ and - having a length of 3 to 16 characters.", "regex": "^[a-z0-9_-]{3,15}$",
         "flag": "gm",
         "matchText": [